-Your doctor will want to be sure your breast swelling is gynecomastia and not another condition.
+Your doctor will want to be sure that your breast swelling is gynecomastia and not another condition.
 Other conditions that can cause similar symptoms include:

 - A breast abscess.
 This is an infection of the breast tissue.

 In adolescents with no apparent cause of gynecomastia other than normal hormone changes during puberty, the doctor may recommend periodic reevaluations every three to six months to see if the condition improves on its own.
-Gynecomastia often goes away without treatment in less than two years.
+Gynecomastia in adolescents often goes away without treatment in less than two years.